What is mortgage amortization?

 - A one-time, lump sum payment

-Early payments toward your loan’s principal balance can help shorten your amortization schedule.
+Early payments toward your loan’s principal balance can speed up your amortization schedule.
 You’ll save money because you won’t have to pay interest on the months or years eliminated from your loan term.

 You can use an amortization calculator with extra payments to determine how quickly you might be able to pay off your remaining balance, and how much interest you’d save.